Chapter 4: Construction Details, Section 36: Surfacing and Pavements - General

-- Intermittent inspection of submitted inertial profile submittals to ensure they meet the contractual requirements.
+- Intermittent inspection of submitted inertial profile submittals to verify that they meet the contractual requirements.

-- Benchmark inspection of contractor’s final “corrected” inertial profiles to ensure they meet the requirements for pavement smoothness, including ensuring they are within 10 percent of Caltrans’ International Roughness Index values for each 0.1-mile section.
+- Benchmark inspection of contractor’s final “corrected” inertial profiles to verify that they meet the requirements for pavement smoothness, including that they are within 10 percent of Caltrans’ International Roughness Index values for each 0.1-mile section.

-- Ensure contractor submits a certificate of compliance for each delivery of base bond breaker material.
+- Make sure contractor submits a certificate of compliance for each delivery of base bond breaker material.

-- Ensure contractor has current certifications for inertial profiler and its operator.
+- Verify that contractor has current certifications for inertial profiler and its operator.